michaelweidmann/automated-neo4j-load-tester/README.md

 ```

 `<TEST_TYPE>` can be replaced with `vm`, `k8s` or `test`.
+You can also use environment variables which are described later.

-If docker is used you need to use an environment variable:
+If docker is used you need to use environment variables:

 ```bash
 docker run --rm -it --name automated-neo4j-load-tester -e TEST_TYPE=<TEST_TYPE> michaelweidmann/automated-neo4j-load-tester